bkg2018/MLMD/docs/3-Writing.md

 ## III-4) End-of-Lines and End-of-Paragraphs<A id="a28"></A>

-By default, except for headings and one-line directives, MLMD sources paragraphs are recognized by MLMD as default text paragraphs which goes in all the language specific generated files except those with corresponding language-specific parts.
+By default, except for headings and one-line directives, MLMD sources paragraphs are recognized by MLMD as default text paragraphs which go in all the language specific generated files except those with corresponding language-specific parts.
 End of lines will be reproduced in generated files, and empty lines will also make their way to generated files.